Pinax-Labs/pinaxai/README.md

 Pinaxai is simple, fast and model-agnostic.
 Here are some key features:

-- **Model Pinaxaistic**: Pinaxai Agents can connect to 23+ model providers, no lock-in.
+- **Model agnostic**: Pinaxai Agents can connect to 23+ model providers, no lock-in.
 - **Lightning Fast**: - **Lightning Fast**: Agents instantiate in **~3μs** and use **~5Kib** memory on average (see [performance](#performance) for more details).
 - **Reasoning is a first class citizen**: Make your Agents "think" and "analyze" using Reasoning Models, `ReasoningTools` or our custom `chain-of-thought` approach.
 - **Natively Multi Modal**: Pinaxai Agents are natively multi modal, they can take in text, image, audio and video and generate text, image, audio and video as output.